rusteomics/mzcore/README.md

 ## mzcore/mzalign/mzannotate/mzcv/mzident/imgt

-These are the main librares.
+These are the main libraries.
 This contains all source code, databases (Unimod etc) and example data.

 ## examples